Sergio00166/webFILE/README.md

 ## To run the web server: ##
    **To use multi-worker change in app/init.py the app.secret_key to a fixed one to share sessions across workers**
+   **If using a reverse proxy ensure that POST buffering is disabled, in NGINX is proxy_request_buffering off;**

   - To run via flask internal HTTP server via CLI (in the /scripts folder)
     ```python3 run.py -b IP_addr -p port -d directory [--dirsize]```